FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 - United States: Recognized as GRAS by FEMA for flavor use.

-- European Union: Approved under Regulation (EC) No 1334/2008 with FL No. 02.013.
+- European Union: Approved for use as a flavoring substance under Regulation (EC) No 1334/2008; assigned FL No. 02.013.

-- United Kingdom: Aligns with EU regulations post-Brexit.
+- United Kingdom: Follows EU regulations post-Brexit with no significant divergence reported.

-- Asia: Approved for use in Japan and China, with specific restrictions in some ASEAN countries.
+- Asia: Approved for use in Japan and China, with specific concentration limits varying by country.

-- Latin America: Generally accepted, with specific regulations in Brazil and MERCOSUR countries.
+- Latin America: Generally accepted in Brazil and MERCOSUR countries, with harmonized regulations aligning with international standards.

 Citation hooks: FEMA; EFSA; national authority publications